Refreshing and easy Cucumber Salad with Sesame Soy Vinaigrette (Cucumber Gomazu-ae). Use a spiralizer to slice your cucumber into a cool shape!

 This sesame soy vinaigrette is called gomazu-ae (胡麻酢和え) in Japanese.
 Gomazu-ae is made of ground white sesame seeds, soy sauce, rice vinegar, and sugar.

 You might be more familiar with Spinach Goma-ae (ほうれん草の胡麻和え) as it’s a better-known dish in the U.S. Compared to Goma-ae, this sesame vinaigrette is more refreshing and I love the addition of nutty aromatic sesame seeds.
 This cucumber salad is super easy and you can make it in less than 15 minutes.

 You can make Japanese Cucumber Salad by simply slicing cucumbers, but spiralized cucumbers are more fun!
 They give more dimensions to the salad and I love how it gives textures when you eat.

 I received The Inspiralizer from Ali from Inspiralized.com several weeks ago, and I’ve been busy spiralizing vegetables and fruits ever since!!
 I still enjoy regular noodles and pasta, but zucchini noodles or zoodles are one of the popular ways to make a dish into a “light” meal and I love the concept!

 The spiralizer could also make food more fun for the family.
-My daughter loves apples and lately her new routine after dinner is spiralizing an apple and eat with sprinkle of cinnamon.
+My daughter loves apples and lately her new routine after dinner is spiralizing an apple and eat with a sprinkle of cinnamon.

 - Spin the handle clockwise to spiralize.
 Using a kitchen shears or knife, cut the spiralized cucumber into shorter lengths.

-- I don’t recommend keeping it for a long time as moisture from the cucumber will dilute the dressing and the salad becomes more like pickles.
-If that’s okay, it will last in the fridge for 2–3 days.
+- I don’t recommend keeping it for a long time as moisture from the cucumber will dilute the dressing and the salad will become slightly pickled.
+If that’s okay, keep it in an airtight container and store it in the refrigerator for up to 2–3 days.